dakshing/event-booking-rest-api-go/GO-NOTES.md

 ## Notes
 - DateTime is handled by time.Time in time package/
 - Using a '_' before an import means the package will be used by the program implicitly and do not delete it.
+- Struct tags are metadata providers and there must not be any space between key and value.
+- nil can be assigned to a struct, but can be assigned to a pointer.
+- `strcnv` is util to convert string to other types

 ## Quick Commands
 - run `go mod tidy` to keep the mod file clean and remove unused dependencies